syncfusion-content/javascript-docs/js/Grid/ejPager.md

 ### refreshPager()

-Refreshes only the model in ejPager control.
+The `refreshPager()` method helps to refresh the model value of pager control.

 #### Example